xperseguers/theodia/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Webmasters can easily add a theodia widget (JavaScript) to their site to display the Mass schedule for one or more locations or according to certain criteria (e.g., Masses in a particular language).
+Webmasters can easily add a THEODIA widget (JavaScript) to their site to display the Mass schedule for one or more locations or according to certain criteria (e.g., Masses in a particular language).